Josephine Beall Willson Bruce

 Josephine Beall Willson Bruce (October 29, 1853 – February 15, 1923) was a women's rights activist in the late 1890s and early 1900s.
 She spent a majority of her time working for the National Organization of Afro-American Women.
 She was a prominent socialite in Washington, D.C., throughout most of her life where she lived with her husband, United States Senator Blanche Bruce.
 In addition to these accomplishments, she was the first Black teacher in the public school system in Cleveland, and she eventually became a highly regarded educator at Tuskegee University in Alabama.

 Early life

 Josephine Beall Willson was born in Philadelphia on October 29, 1853, to Dr. Joseph Willson and Elizabeth Harnett Willson, the first of five children for the pair.
 Her family spent no more than a year in Philadelphia, moving to Cleveland in 1854.
 The family prioritized education and sent Josephine to Cleveland Central High School, where she graduated in 1871.
-After graduation, she took several teaching courses which then gave her the opportunity to teach at the Mayflower school, making her the first black teacher in the public school system of Cleveland.
+After graduation, she took several teaching courses which then gave her the opportunity to teach at the Mayflower school, making her the first African-American teacher in the public school system of Cleveland, Ohio.